MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-ssh-key-v0.md

 **`addEntryToConfig`** - **Add entry to SSH config**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Adds an entry related to the key that was installed to the SSH config file.
 The key file will be available for all subsequent tasks.
 <!-- :::editable-content-end::: -->
 <br>